CABLE-LSM/TRENDY/README.md

 * Specify the location of the ```cable``` repository, by setting the ```cablecode``` variable on line 46.
 * Set the experiment to run by setting the ```experiment``` variable on line 26.
 The experiment names correspond to a set of internal configuration options.

-The changes in this branch as compared to the trunk reflect a series of changes to the Met input routines which are currently contained in CABLE PR [290](https://github.com/CABLE-LSM/CABLE/pull/290).
+ as compared to the trunk reflect a series of changes to the Met input routines which are currently contained in CABLE PR [290](https://github.com/CABLE-LSM/CABLE/pull/290).
 The changes are a first pass at making the input routines generalised.
 The namelist options ```Run``` and ```MetVersion``` that set a series of options inside the code have been removed, and replaced with options in ```cru.nml``` which permit the same behaviour.

 A the new namelist options in the ```cru.nml``` are:
 * \<variable\>File: ```CHARACTER(256)```, template matching the set of files for a given met variable.
 Includes ```NDep```.
 Defaults to ```"None"```.
 See [Met File Template](#met-file-template) for details.